-In order to support siblings of pupils with SEND, our school Family Liaison Officer, Mrs Helen Fennell, supports families to consider if their child is a Young Carer.
-If so relevant paperwork can be completed.
+In order to support siblings of pupils with SEND, our school Family Laison Officer, Mrs Helen Fennell, supports families to consider if their child is a Young Carer.
+If so, relevant paperwork can be completed.
 In school, Young Carers can access weekly lunch clubs.

-5.4 Assessing and reviewing pupils' progress towards outcomes
+5.4 Assessing and reviewing pupils' progress towards outcomes needs.
+This will draw on:

 We will follow the graduated approach and the four-part cycle of assess, plan, do, review.
 The class teacher will work with the SENCo, parent and pupil to carry out a clear analysis of the pupil's needs.
 This will draw on: